 Fighting fraudulent test donations is an ongoing cat-and-mouse game.
-The good news is that Donorbox and Stripe have made great strides in cutting down the number of scam donation significantly.
+The good news is that Donorbox and Stripe have made great strides in cutting down the number of scam donations significantly.
 Stripe has a native fraud blocking solution based on machine learning called Stripe Radar.
 Radar is highly effective at auto-blocking most fraudulent donations.
 However, scam donations can still pass through.
 There are additional fraud detection measures that Donorbox implements to complement Radar.

 Billing ZIP/Postal Code Validation